 Gastric Sleeve Cost

-Gastric sleeve costs can become extremely high and virtually out of reach for many people.
-Due to the fact that this surgery is fairly new, many insurance companies will not cover its cost.
-However, some insurance companies are picking up a percentage of the cost as they see the benefits of the surgery.
-With the average cost of gastric sleeve surgery reaching close to $10,000 and very few insurance companies covering at least part of the costs, many people who need the surgery for health related concerns cannot get the surgery.
+Gastric sleeve costs can become extremely high and virtually out of reach for many people that do not carry health insurance.
+However, some insurance companies are picking up the cost as they see the benefits of the surgery.
+With the average cost of gastric sleeve surgery reaching close to $16,000 and $26,000 here in the US.
+Most insurance will require the patient to go on a 6 month supervised weight loss diet prior to getting the surgery.

 Gastric Sleeve Surgery: Breakdown of Costs